 For many multi-tenant properties, managing security and convenience for residents is a balancing act.
 The right access control system could be the difference between happy residents and a rising vacancy rate.
-If you’re in the market for a new video access system, you might have come across the Paxton intercom.
+If you’re in the market for a new video access control system, you might have come across the Paxton intercom.

 In this post, we give you an overview of Paxton and all of its access control offerings.
 Then, we go over the pros and cons of installing a Paxton intercom in your building and offer alternatives.